BluemarkInnovations/RemoteID-MQTT-subscriber/README.md

 The subscriber also allows exporting the detections via [SBS BaseStation](http://woodair.net/sbs/article/barebones42_socket_data.htm).
 See section SBS BaseStation.

+## Add-ons
+Besides broadcast/direct drone Remote ID signals, DroneScout receivers can receive other signals as well.
+This is introduced in firmware 20240927-1205 (and higher).
+For instance, an ADS-B 1090 MHz receiver can be added to the receiver.
+ADS-B transponder are used by most civil airplanes.
+ADS-B signals include the live location, flight ID and other information.
+Additonally in the USA (and some other countries), UAT at 978 MHz is used as well.
+This is a similar technology as ADS-B, but intended for smaller aircraft that fly at a lower alitude.
+Also DroneScout receivers can be equipped with an UAT 978 MHz receiver.
+Finally an LTE add-on (modem) can be integrated into the DroneScout receiver.
+This modem can be used for connectivity, but it can also be used as GNSS (GPS) receiver, so the sensor can tell where it is located.
+It can also publish mobile network statistics.
+More information at [https://dronescout.co/](https://dronescout.co/).

 ## Usage
 Start the script to receive and show Remote ID signals of nearby drones.